Disclosure

 Synthesia starts at $18 per month annually and leads in corporate training, LMS integration (Cornerstone, Docebo, SAP), and SOC 2 Type II compliance for enterprise environments.
 It can sell into Fortune 500 procurement processes that Invideo cannot.
 But Synthesia is not built for social media ads, creative content, or generative model experimentation.
 The two platforms are complementary rather than directly competitive.

-Who Should Use Invideo AI - and Who Shouldn’t
+Who Should Use Invideo - and Who Shouldn’t

 The Bottom Line